State room

 A state room or stateroom in a large European mansion is usually one of a suite of very grand rooms which were designed for use when entertaining royalty.
 The term was most widely used in the 17th and 18th centuries.
 They were the most lavishly decorated in the house and contained the finest works of art.
 State rooms were usually only found in the houses of the upper echelons of the aristocracy, those who were likely to entertain a head of state.
 They were generally to accommodate and entertain distinguished guests, especially a monarch and/or a royal consort, or other high-ranking aristocrats and state officials, hence the name.
 In their original form a set of state rooms made up a state apartment, which always included a bedroom.
+However, a state apartment could also refer to a single room, since in the 18th century the word "apartment" was a noble term for a room in an aristocratic mansion.
+The word is derived from the French language.

 British Isles

 In Great Britain and Ireland in particular, state rooms in country houses were used occasionally, and only rarely all round the year.
 The occupier of the house and his family actually lived in other apartments in the house.
 And unlike the main reception rooms of later houses, state apartments were not freely open to all the guests in the house.
 Admittance to them was a privilege, and the further one penetrated (there were many variations, but an apartment might include for example an anteroom; withdrawing room; bedroom; dressing room; and closet) the greater the honour.

 There was usually an odd number of state rooms.
 At the centre of the facade, the largest and most lavish room (for example at Wilton House the famous Double Cube Room, or as seen at Blenheim Palace), was a gathering place for the court of the important guest.
 Leading symmetrically from the grand centre room on either side were often one or two suites of smaller, but still very grand, state rooms, often in enfilade, for the sole use of the occupant of the final room at each end of the facade – the state bedroom.